beneboy/lambda-browser-screenshots/README.md

 # Lambda Browser Screenshots

-Quickly set up an AWS lambda function to provide an API that can take screenshots of a web page.
-The screenshot is returned as a PNG.
+[AWS Lambda](https://aws.amazon.com/lambda/) function that gives a REST API that returns a PNG screenshot of a given URL.
+Small and easy to deploy without having to worry about S3.

 ## What?